 Since the Industrial Revolution, humans have used machines to make certain tasks easier.
 This can be seen almost anywhere you go; from paying for groceries with our phones to using 3D printers to build bridges.

 Moore’s Law says technology advances exponentially every 18 months, meaning things are only going to get more advanced.
 Because of this, the world will change a lot during your lifetime.

 One of the biggest changes we may see in the next few decades is the widespread adoption of driverless cars.
 Here are the potential pros and cons that these vehicles bring with them.

 Pros of Self-Driving Cars

 People make mistakes.
 They’re prone to poor judgment and are easily distracted.
-While a self-driving car may not be perfect, the hope is they will be far less flawed than a human driver.
-This could lead to the biggest pro: a massive reduction in traffic accidents, injuries, and deaths.
+While a self-driving car may not be perfect, it promises to be less flawed than a human driver.
+This could lead to the biggest potential benefit of the widespread adoption of self-driving cars: a massive reduction in traffic accidents, injuries, and deaths.

-Again, autonomous cars probably won’t be perfect, but the computers they use to calculate things like stopping distance and proximity to other vehicles will make them much more reliable than a human.
+Again, autonomous cars aren’t perfect, but the computers they use to calculate things like stopping distance and proximity to other vehicles are more reliable than a human.
 And, unlike people, computers can’t be distracted by other passengers, cell phones or the radio.
 Additionally, driverless cars have a lot of other pros to consider:

-- Autonomous cars would save people time by improving the flow of traffic and allowing passengers to make phone calls, read, or catch up on work.
+- Autonomous cars could save people time by improving the flow of traffic and allowing passengers to make phone calls, read, or catch up on work.